f-erm/SODAR/README.md

 ### Sodar upload script

-This fork adds a small script, which creates the new SODAR project.
+This fork adds a small script, which creates the new SODAR project and landing zone.
 Run it directly after the pipeline finishes.
 The required info will be taken from config.yaml.
 To use this script, just add your SODAR credentials at the designated spot.